commonshost/dohnut/docs/raspbian/README.md

-# Dohnut on Raspbian
+# Dohnut with Raspbian

-This guide explains how to set up Raspbian on a Raspberry Pi computer.
+This guide explains how to set up [Raspbian Linux](http://www.raspbian.org) on a [Raspberry Pi](https://www.raspberrypi.org) computer.
 You can then run [Dohnut with systemd](../systemd).
+Raspbian is also a great platform to run [Dohnut with Pi-hole](../pihole).

 ## Requirements